softwarefactory-project/DLRN/doc/source/api.rst

 Response:

-The JSON output will contain an array named ``results``, where each item contains:
+The JSON output will contain an array where each item contains:

 ===================  ==========  ==============================================================
        Parameter       Type                             Description